-Ovarian cysts, though a typical appearance among ovary-owners, might be suspicious and lead to ovarian cancer.
+Ovarian cysts, though a typical appearance among ovary owners, might be suspicious and lead to ovarian cancer.
 Thus, they require removal through surgery.

 What are the ovaries?

 Your ovaries are small organs located deep within your pelvis.
 Eggs grow inside them, within a sac or follicle.
-During ovulation, ovaries release an egg its sac into one of your fallopian tubes.
-After that, the sac typically dissolves, but sometimes the sac can remain and fill with air or fluid to develop into a cyst.
+During ovulation, the ovaries release an egg in its sac into one of your fallopian tubes.
+After that, the sac typically dissolves, but sometimes, the sac can remain and fill with air or fluid to develop into a cyst.
 Cysts that form in or around your ovaries often go unnoticed.
 They may cause only mild symptoms or no noticeable symptoms at all.